skeyan/fullstack-coding-challenge/README.md

   - Frontend tests: In the /frontend folder, run `npm run test`
   - Django tests: In the /challenge folder, run `./test.bat`
 - For the Bonus task - Complaints by consituents, I ended up modifying some of the existing ViewSets to accept an additional `constituents` parameter.
 I was conflicted over whether to update the statistics (e.g., num open and closed cases) when the button was toggled.
 I ended up going with the update and the extra param, so that the council member could hypothetically view these statistics that might be additionally interesting to them.
 If I were working in a team, I would confirm the desired product behavior first.
+- Given a more extended project/timeline, one of the things I would aim to improve is the authentication, perhaps by creating an auth service and reading more into React and Django's common larger scale handling of authentication and tokens.

 ### References Used